fraktalio/fmodel/index.md

 )
 ```

 `Decider` is the most important datatype, but it is not the only one.
-There are others:
+There are others!
+Let's cover them all in more details:

 ![onion architecture image](https://github.com/fraktalio/fmodel/raw/main/.assets/onion.png)